-For the quarterly y period ended March 31, 202 21 \Box TRANSITION REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SE ECURITIES EXCHANGE ACT OF 1934 For the transition peri iod from to Commissio on File Number: 001-37509 NER ACQUISITION COR gistrant as specified in its cha Cayman Islands NA (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification Number) 7 Rye Ridge Plaza, Suite 850 Rye Brook, NY 100573 83014 (Address of principal executive offices) (Zip Code) Registrant's telephone nun nber, including area code: (91 7) 793-1965 Not applicable er address, if changed since la st report) Title of each class Trading Symbol(s) Name of each exchange on Which Registered Units, each consisting of one Class A ordinary shares, \$.0001 par value, and one-sixth of one redeemable warrant GPACU The Nasdaq Stock Market LLC Class A ordinary shares included as part of the units GPAC The Nasdaq Stock Market LLC Redeemable warrants included as part of the units GPACW The Nasdaq Stock Market LLC Securities registered pur rsuant to Section 12(g) of the e Act: None Indicate by check mark whether the registrant (1) has filed all reports a during the preceding 12 months (or for such shorter period that the regrequirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronic Regulation S-T (§232.405 of this chapter) during the preceding 12 mo Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filemerging growth company.
-See definitions of "large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer \square Non-accelerated filer \boxtimes Accelerated filer □ Smaller reporting co Emerging growth co If an emerging growth company, indicate by check mark if the registra or revised financial accounting standards provided pursuant to Section 1 100 Indicate by check mark whether the registrant is a shell company (as d lefined in Rule 12b-2 of the E xchange Act).
-Yes ⊠ No □ As of May 14, 2021, there were 30,000,000 shares of the Company's C shares issued and outstanding.
-Class A ordinary shares and 7 ,500,000 shares of the Company's Class B ordinary
+TORM TO Q ☑ QUARTERLY REPORT PURSUANT T O SECTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2021 \square TRANSITION REPORT PURSUANT T O SECTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 For the tra nsition period from to Commission File Number: 001-39875 BAL PARTNER ACQUISITION CORF Cayman Islands NA (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification Number) 7 Rye Ridge Plaza, Suite 850 Rye Brook, NY 100573 83014 (Address of principal executive offices) (Zip Code) Registrant's tel lephone number, including area code: (91) 7) 793-1965 (Former nar Securities registered pursuant to Section 12(b) of the Act: Not applicable ne or former address, if changed since las t report) Title of each class Trading Symbol(s) Name of each exchange on Which Registered Units, each consisting of one Class A ordinary shares, \$.0001 par value, and one-sixth of one redeemable warrant GPACU The Nasdaq Stock Market LLC Class A ordinary shares included as part of the Units GPAC The Nasdaq Stock Market LLC Redeemable warrants included as part of the units GPACW The Nasdaq Stock Market LLC Securities reg gistered pursuant to Section 12(g) of the Act: None Indicate by check mark whether the registrant (1) has filed during the preceding 12 months (or for such shorter period requirements for the past 90 days.
+Yes \boxtimes No \square all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 Indicate by check mark whether the registrant has submitte Regulation S-T (§232.405 of this chapter) during the precefiles).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerating growth company.
+See definitions of "large acceleration Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer \square Non-accelerated filer \boxtimes Accelerated filer □ Smaller reporting co Emerging growth co 1 0 If an emerging growth company, indicate by check mark if or revised financial accounting standards provided pursuan Indicate by check mark whether the registrant is a shell cor npany (as defined in Rule 12b-2 of the Ex schange Act).
+Yes ⊠ No □ As of August 10, 2021, there were 30,000,000 shares of the shares issued and outstanding. e Company's Class A ordinary shares and 7,500,000 shares of the Company's Class B ordinary